MiltonGreat/COVID-19/README.md

   11. Which year had the highest total number of cases?
   12. In 2020, on which day did Quebex have the highest number of COVID-19 deaths?

+### Quality Issues

+- Missing case or mortality data for certain provinces.
+- Inconsistent reporting across regions or time periods.
+- Outliers during peaks in case counts or death rates.

+Cleaning/Transformation:
+- Interpolate missing case counts using time-based averages.
+- Smooth trends using moving averages to reduce noise.
+- Encode categorical variables like "province" for regional analysis.

+Known Limitations:
+- Limited to Canadian data; trends may not generalize globally.
+- Unaccounted external factors like policy changes or vaccination rates.

 #### 2. Data

 This dataset is obtained from the 'Government of Canada Public Healht Infobase' and contains information on daily reported COVID-19 cases as well as total COVID-19 deaths in all provinces of Canada.
 The data contained in the table describes COVID-19 in Canada in terms of number of cases and deaths at the provincial and national levels from January 31, 2020 to present time.
 You will be working with the `covid19-can.csv` file located in the `Data` folder.